mycroftwilde/Portainer_Templates/README.md

 I am also working on a table of contents to easier access specific content.
 You can access it here: [Table of Contents](https://github.com/mycroftwilde/portainer_templates/tree/master/TableOfContents).
   (Please note: The most up to date information will still reside on this main page until the full transition to the Table of Contents format.)

+Various new Resource Links have been added to this main page.

 ## Previous Updates: